Departures (magazine)

-Departures is an American digital lifestyle magazine with a focus on luxury and travel for holders of American Express platinum and centurion cards.
-It was formerly a print magazine published by Meredith Corporation under an arrangement with American Express.
-On March 25, 2021, it was announced that Departures would cease print publication, and, according to an American Express statement, transition "to a new digital-first editorial platform."
-American Express announced that it was ending its publishing deal with Meredith.
+Departures is an international digital and printed lifestyle magazine with a focus on luxury and travel for holders of American Express Platinum card.
+Only in the United States, the magazine was published by Meredith Corporation under an arrangement with American Express until 2021, when American Express ended its publishing deal with Meredith and the U.S. print edition was discontinued.